ethanolivertroy/killercoda-scenarios/README.md

 [Run This Scenario](https://killercoda.com/ethanolivertroy/scenario/kubernetes-policy-engines)

+**Notes for instructors**:
-**Note for instructors**: If you encounter a webhook configuration error during OPA Gatekeeper installation, check that the resources list in the ValidatingWebhookConfiguration doesn't contain both '*' and specific resource names.
+- If you encounter a webhook configuration error during OPA Gatekeeper installation, check that the resources list in the ValidatingWebhookConfiguration doesn't contain both '*' and specific resource names.
 The current version has been fixed to use only '*'.
+- When creating Constraints, ensure that the corresponding ConstraintTemplates are fully established first.
+We've added a 10-second sleep between template creation and constraint application to address this.

 ### 5. AWS FedRAMP Compliance Assessment with LocalStack